Treats infections. This medicine is a tetracycline antibiotic.

 When This Medicine Should Not Be Used

-You should not use minocycline if you have ever had an allergic reaction to any tetracycline antibiotic (such as doxycycline, tetracycline).
-Do not give this medicine to children under 8 years old because it can permanently change tooth color.
-You should not use this medicine if you are pregnant or breastfeeding.
+You should not use this medicine if you have had an allergic reaction to minocycline or any tetracycline antibiotic (such as doxycycline, tetracycline).
+Do not give this medicine to children who are less than 8 years old because it can permanently change tooth color.
+You should not use this medicine if you are pregnant or planning to get pregnant, or if you are breastfeeding.

 How to Use This Medicine

 - Swallow the medicine with a full glass of water.
 You may take the medicine with food if it upsets your stomach.
 Taking this medicine with food may lower your chances of getting irritation or ulcers in your esophagus (heartburn).